ctrautma/RHEL_NIC_QUALIFICATION/README.md

 are used for a single test in this suite of tests so verify the conf file is correct on the client side.

 Before starting the tests please uninstall openvswitch and reinstall openvswitch.
-This is because VSPerf does not use systemctl to start openvswitch and can cause some db configuration problems when going back to using systemctl.
+This is because throughput-test does not use systemctl to start openvswitch and can cause some db configuration problems when going back to using systemctl.
 If using a custom openvswitch please re-install the custom version instead of the one from the fast datapath channel.